Water Conservation Rebates and Resources Available

 Water Conservation Tips

-Go low flow.
-Purchase and install a low flow shower head and save an additional 500 gallons of water per week.
+- Go low flow.
+Purchase and install a low-flow shower head and save an additional 500 gallons of water per week per shower.

-Wash only when you have a full load.
+- Wash only when you have a full load.
 Wait until you have a full load to use your dishwasher and your washing machine and you'll save up to 1,000 gallons per month.
+Save on your energy bill too by washing clothes in cold water.

-Pick your plants carefully.
+- Pick your plants carefully.
 Choose low water or drought tolerant landscaping for significant water savings.
-For more tips, visit the Florida Yards Web site.
+Be A Butterfly Hero by choosing plants that attract butterflies.

 Conduct a Home Water Audit